 Walking in the street of Davao City at night is not scary at all.
 Police officers are visible anywhere.
 They are friendly too!
 They have advanced police motorbikes, ambulance, and fire trucks too!
 Some are doing their night jogs at the People Park while others prefer to spend the night with their loved ones star gazing.

-I spent a whole day in Samal (Monfort Bat Caves, Hagimit Falls & Kaputian).
+I spent a whole day in Samal and visit its known tourist spots – Monfort Bat Caves, Hagimit Falls & Kaputian Beach.
 It is a different province and it’s not under the jurisdiction of Davao.
 I have already heard that security might not be the same as you’re in Davao.
 But during my stay, I didn’t feel less secure at all.

 From Davao City, we went to Sta Anna Wharf, that’s where the barge will take us to Samal.
 It’s a very short ride actually.
 You only have to pay 60 pesos for a motorcycle including the driver and rider.